alexch/codelikethis/public/lessons/learn_to_code/learn_to_code.md

 [todo: say "values" or "info" instead of "data"?]

 There are many kinds of objects, including String, Number, Array, Hash, Time...
 These are called CLASSES.

-Some day soon you will create your own classes but for now, we will use the existing ones.
+Some day soon you will create your own classes but for now, we will use the built-in ones.

+# Numbers

+A NUMBER is what it sounds like.

+    10
+    -12
+    3.14

 # Strings